SunaHafizogullari/BerkeleyMLCertificate-CarSalePrice/README.md

 - Sequential forward with ridge regression with 20 features
 - Lasso regression using the dataset constructed by the sequential forward model

+Models were validated using both train/test and k-fold validation techniques.
+Mean Squared Error (MSE) was used to compare the error in the prediction for different modelling methodologies.
+R-sq was used to understand what percentage of the variation in the data could be explained by each model.
+Grid search was applied to find the optimum alpha values for ridge and lasso regression.

 ## Evaluation
 Below is a summary of our observations:
-- The simple linear regression model was able to explain 64% of the variation in the data.
+- The multiple linear regression model was able to explain 64% of the variation in the data.
 - Adding interaction variables (2-Degree polynomial features) did work very well on the train dataset.
 More research is required to understand why the model failed on the test sample.
 - We did not get any additional value from ridge regression.
 The coefficients of the variables are slightly different but there was no change in performance statistics.
 - We were able to develop a more condensed model with 20 features using sequential forward selection but of course, this came at a cost of a lower R-sq and higher MSE.